cloudmix-dev/workertown/www/docs/src/pages/docs/tutorial.md

 curl -XGET -H 'Authorization: Bearer super_secret_api' 'localhost:8787/v1/search/test?term=test&fields=content'
 ```

-...and you should see a successful response with our item `1`:
+...and you should see a successful response with our document `1`:

 ```json
 {